0xilis/libNeoAppleArchive/README.md

 - Support AEA, at least the `AEA_PROFILE__HKDF_SHA256_HMAC__NONE__ECDSA_P256` profile.
 - Convienience functions for archiving / extracting files and directories.
 - Making code more readable
+- CLI for macOS/Linux (Will be on a seperate repo)
+- GUI for Windows/macOS/Linux (If this happens, this won't be for a while, just an fyi)
-- Native Windows support (While planned, do be aware this is at the bottom of the list of the roadmap)
+- Native Windows support (While planned, do be aware this is at the bottom of the list of the roadmap).

 ### Compatibility:

-- macOS
+- Most Darwin Operating Systems (macOS, iOS, watchOS, visionOS etc.)
 - Linux

 # NOTE